jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/Loops/task.md

     y += 2
 } while(y < 10)
 ```
-This code initializes the variable `y` with the value `5` and next changes the variable in the loop.
+This code initializes the variable `y` with the value `5` and next, changes the variable in the loop.
 The loop will be executed in 3 steps:
 1) y = 5. println(y). y = 7.
 2) because y < 10, println(y), y = 9.